 We are tough, we are ambitious – we are women.

-It was exciting to host the third edition of SheTalks and extremely honoured to have some of the most inspirational women as speakers for the event.
+BHIVE Workspace.
+It was exciting to host SheTalks Vol 3 and extremely honoured to have some of the most inspirational women as speakers for the event.
 The agenda was to Discuss, Learn and above all get Inspired.
 Event kickstarted with a panel discussion with Jincy Samuel – COO and centre head at Coinsecure, Pallavi Gupta – Co-founder and COO at Mast Kalandar, the session was moderated by Bhavna Toor- Founder Shenomics.

-In any business, the art of marketing plays a major role in attracting the customers a number of ideas were discussed on what are some of the best ways to market your product to beat the competition.
+In any business, the art of marketing plays a major role in attracting customers a number of ideas were discussed on what are some of the best ways to market your product to beat the competition.
 According to Jincy Samuel detailed research and homework is the best way to figure out what your competitors are doing and what your customers are looking for.
-Pallavi Gupta says “You need to create a buzz.
+Pallavi Gupta says to SheTalks Vol 3, “You need to create a buzz.
 In today’s market customer’s mind is cluttered with a number of products and it is very easy to miss out on your product till a certain hype is created.
-For us, a sampling of food was the best way to have them talk about our brand.”
+For us, a food sampling was the best way to have them talk about our brand.”

 After the very informative session, we broke for a quick networking session.
 Next in line to deliver a talk was Sairee Chahal the founder of Sheroes.
 We were glad to have Sairee all the way from New Delhi skype with us and tell us about how Sheroes came into being and the importance of finding the right co-founder.